 To prolong the life of a garment is even more sustainable than recycling.
 It can be done by simply using the garment for a long time, reselling the garment, reusing the fabric to create something new, making patches for repairing or cutting it into materials for new products.

 At Nudie Jeans we do all of this, to reduce waste.
-We offer our customers 20% off a new pair of jeans when handing in an old pair of Nudie Jeans.
+We offer our customers 20% off the next pair when handing in an old pair of Nudie jeans.
 The jeans that we sell again in our Reuse range are washed and then repaired if needed, and ready to become a new customer’s favorite pair.
+Prolonging the life of the denim by reselling, is also a great way to showcase the real value of the garment.
+In 2022 we sold 3984 pairs of Reuse jeans.

 When we have used and reused denim for a long time, we need to explore recycling, as the last step of closing our loop.
 Recycling reduces waste, saves energy, and reduces the consumption of virgin raw materials.
 Cotton fibers last much longer than we normally tend to use or wear our clothes.
 A pair of jeans can be recycled in various ways, and there are challenges in both the mechanical and chemical recycling processes.
 We are constantly looking for new ways to extend the life of our cotton fibers.